Zeitz Museum of Contemporary Art Africa: Architecture

-The museum building was constructed from the conversion of the 57m tall historic Grain Silo, originally built between 1921 - 1924 by indentured laborers.
+The museum building was constructed from the conversion of the 57m tall historic grain silo, originally built between 1921 and 1924 by indentured labourers.

-The architects, Heatherwick Studio, aimed to conserve and celebrate the original structure's industrial heritage, while simultaneously excavating large open spaces from the 42 densely-packed concrete cylinders from which it was comprised.
-Using a variety of concrete-cutting techniques, the interior of the building was carved out to create a number of galleries and a large central atrium.The remaining concrete shafts were capped with strengthened glass in order to allow natural light to enter and create a "cathedral-like" interior.
+The architects, Heatherwick Studio, were introduced to the Grain Silo complex in 2006, and again in 2011, by Ravi Naidoo, founder of Design Indaba.
+They aimed to conserve and celebrate the original structure's industrial heritage, while simultaneously excavating large open spaces from the 42 densely-packed concrete cylinders from which it was comprised.
+Using a variety of concrete-cutting techniques, the interior of the building was carved out to create a number of galleries and a large central atrium.
+The remaining concrete shafts were capped with strengthened glass in order to allow natural light to enter and create a "cathedral-like" interior.
 From the exterior, the most noticeable change to the original structure was the addition of pillowed glass panels in the building's upper floors.

 Overall the 9,500sqm museum consists of nine floors with 6,000sqm of dedicated exhibition space. as well as a sculpture garden on the lower roof, restaurant, retail shop and coffee shop.
 The higher part of the building operates as The Silo Hotel, which opened its doors in March 2017.

 The building made it onto the Royal Institute of British Architects (RIBA) International List 2018.